HugoBlox/hugo-blox-builder/CONTRIBUTING.md

 │       ├── layouts/          # HTML templates (easy to edit!)
 │       ├── assets/css/       # Tailwind CSS v4 styles
 │       └── i18n/            # Translations (help translate!)
-├── starters/
+├── templates/
 │   ├── academic-cv/         # CV/Resume template
 │   ├── blog/               # Blog template
 │   └── documentation/      # Docs template
 └── scripts/                # Helper scripts
 ```

-**Note**: To contribute an improvement to a starter template, make your changes to the relevant template within the `starters/` folder. **Do not submit PRs to the dedicated template repositories as they are read-only (changes are automatically propagated there from this mono-repository).**
+**Note**: To contribute an improvement to a template, make your changes to the relevant template within the `templates/` folder. **Do not submit PRs to the dedicated template repositories as they are read-only (changes are automatically propagated there from this mono-repository).**

 #### What are some good issues to contribute to?